Professional Scanners for: Documents, Books, Microfilm & Microfiche, Large & Wide Format

 Installation & Maintenance Services

-Like any other hardware, your document scanner(s) will require installation, regular maintenance and parts replacement due to normal wear and tear.
-We will provide you with expert technical staff dedicated to and responsible for installation, maintenance and repair of your document scanners, and serve as one point of contact for all your needs.
+Like any other hardware, your scanner(s) will require installation, regular maintenance and parts replacement due to normal wear and tear.
+We will provide you with expert technical staff dedicated to and responsible for installation, maintenance and repair of your scanners, and serve as one point of contact for all your needs.

 Desktop document scanners easily fit on an office worker’s desktop and can typically scan 20-30 pages per minute.
 They are small, quick, intelligently designed scanning devices that are ideal for small offices and individual use.
 Note that desktop scanners are not the same type of document scanners that you use at home for occasional scanning.